ringcentral/engage-voice-api-docs/docs/authentication/index.md

 Read more about [authorizing with the current system API](auth-ringcentral).

-Or, if you do not have a RingCentral login linked to Engage Voice read more about [authorizing without a RingCentral login](auth-engage.md).
+Or, if you do not have a RingCentral login linked to RingCX read more about [authorizing without a RingCentral login](auth-engage.md).

 ## Legacy API